mang0kitty/blog-1/content/post/scheduled-backups-with-k8s.md

 {{< /codeblock-tab >}}
 {{< /codeblock >}}

-We're going to use the [Minio][] command line client, a fully standards compliant S3 client, to upload our backup as it is created, so we grab the official binary and use Docker's new [Multi Stage Builds][Multi Stage Build] functionality to toss that binary into the Postgres image (which includes `pg_dump`).
+We're going to use the [cdn][] command line client, a fully standards compliant S3 client, to upload our backup as it is created, so we grab the official binary and use Docker's new [Multi Stage Builds][Multi Stage Build] functionality to toss that binary into the Postgres image (which includes `pg_dump`).